isomerpages/pa-corp/_our-programmes/Community Sports/Community Championship.md

 Get ready to showcase your skills, embrace the spirit of friendly competition, and experience the thrill of community sports!</p>

 <h3>Seven Sports Up for Your Challenge</h3>
 <p>Game On!
 Community Championship 2025 returns with an expanded lineup of five returning favourites - Badminton, Basketball, Football, Pickleball, and Table Tennis, plus TWO exciting new additions - Bowling and Floorball.
-Choose your sport and represent your Cluster.</p>
+Choose your sport and represent your Cluster.</p><br>
 <h4><p style="color: black;">Sports Competition (Team) Categories</p></h4>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Sports_Comp_Format___Categories_v1.png"></div>
 <h3>Competition Schedule</h3>
-<p>The Community Championship this year is set to begin from April to early July 2025.
-Keep an eye out for upcoming announcements, as we'll soon be revealing the exciting details for each sport competition.
-Stay tuned and get ready to join the action!</p>
+<p>Mark your calendars!
+Community Championship 2025 kicks off this April through early July.
+Check out our upcoming competitions below!
+Competition schedule for June and July will be announced soon - stay tuned!</p>

+<h4><p style="color: black;">April - May 2025 Competition Schedule</p></h4>

 Planning to participate?
 Everything you need to know about competition rules and regulations is on the <a href="https://www.activesgcircle.gov.sg/getactive-singapore/pesta-sukan/commmunity-championship">Pesta Sukan Community Championship page</a>.